webplatform/docs/concepts/mobile_web/mobile_web/index.md

 &lt;/wml&gt;
 </pre>

 There are several downsides to using WML.
 Even though it does have a scripting language, it does not allow for very rich interactions or applications to be built.
 It was designed for very small screen and low-resolution devices.
 Older WML browsers do not support more widespread image formats such as GIF and JPEG.
 The corresponding image format, WBMP, supports only a black and white color scheme and it is difficult to create WBMPs as they are not easily supported in modern image manipulation tools.
-WML is also not easily interoperable with other markup formats, so having a WML version of your site does mean that you need to maintain two separate versions of a web site, which adds complexity, overhead and cost to the project.
+WML is also not easily interoperable with other markup formats, so having a WML version of your site does mean that you need to maintain two separate versions of a website, which adds complexity, overhead and cost to the project.

 We really do not recommend that you start creating sites using WML - this is really just a history lesson.
 For old, low power mobile devices there is [http://www.opera.com/mini Opera Mini], which can run on pretty much any device with a JVM).

 === Compact HTML ===

 Around the same time as WML was created, CHTML was also born.
 CHTML stands for Compact HTML and is a subset of early versions of HTML from the late nineties.
 Since CHTML is much more like HTML it can be viewed in regular desktop browsers.
-Even back in 1998, they were beginning to realize the difficulty with maintaining multiple versions of a single Web site.
+Even back in 1998, they were beginning to realize the difficulty with maintaining multiple versions of a single website.

 Eventually, CHTML evolved into i-mode HTML in Japan, but it has since been superseded by XHTML Basic and then XHTML Mobile Profile elsewhere.
 The use of Compact HTML has been relegated to history, but it was a perfect demonstration of the forward thinking of its creators in following the One Web philosophy.